microspectrometer/microspec-api/docs/source/dev-kit.rst

 Open and close during pytest tests
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For tests defined in a single file, import ``microspec`` and open communication, and the serial close and open happens just as it does for any other application.
+For tests defined in a **single file**, serial open/close happens just as it does for any other application, i.e., open communication at the module level (i.e., at the top of the test script, outside of any test function or test class) and communication closes automatically when the test script terminates.

-For tests defined across multiple files, the tests run faster if the test suite opens communication at the beginning of the session and then closes communication only when all tests are finished.
+For tests defined across **multiple files**, the tests run faster if the test suite opens communication at the beginning of the session and then closes communication only when all tests are finished.
 Chromation recommends using ``pytest`` with a ``conftest.py`` to define a session-scoped test fixture that opens communication and returns the ``Devkit`` instance for use by the entire test session.
 This also reduces the number of lines of test code.

-From the ``conftest.py`` in ``microspec/tests``:
+For example, the ``conftest.py`` in ``microspec/tests`` defines a session-scope fixture named ``kit``:

 .. code-block:: python